GSA/digitalgov.gov/content/news/2020/12/2020-12-11-tts-bug-bounty-program-3-year-review.md

 Reported: [#514224](https://hackerone.com/reports/514224), 3/23/2019, Asset: search.gov, Weakness: Server-Side Request Forgery (SSRF), Bounty: $150, Researcher: Noriaki Iwasaki (niwasaki)

-Description: The search.gov endpoint was vulnerable to SSRF via URL parameter.
-The parameter is protected but can be bypassed using LF (%0A).
+Description: The search.gov endpoint was vulnerable to [SSRF](https://owasp.org/www-community/attacks/Server_Side_Request_Forgery) via a URL parameter.
+The parameter is protected but could be bypassed using a Line Feed character (`%0A`).
 This may have allowed an attacker to poke on the internal network.

 ### What we learned…